Pipeline YAML Reference#

 auto-cancel strategy is set, the newest pipeline in a queue will:

-An example of setting auto-cancel running strategy#
+An example of setting an auto-cancel

-In the following configuration, all pipelines initiated from a non-master branch will run immediately after auto stopping everything else in front of them in the queue.
+In the following configuration, all pipelines initiated from a non-master branch will run immediately after auto-stopping everything else in front of them in the queue.

 version: v1.0